ivo372/BudgetTracker-Simulator/journal.md

 - Fixed import issues using editable install (pip install -e .).

 - Ensured all tests pass and file handling works as intended.

+# Day 2 - 26/09/2025

+- Started on core_functions and so far developed: add_income, add_expense, view_all_records and calculate_total_expenses

+- Decided to divide the functions into income and expense.
+Ex: min_income, min_expense, calculate_total_income,...

+- Test the functions I developed today, covered normal scenarios only; edge cases deferred for later

+- Opted for handling user input in the future, to have the code in core_functions clean